Fiona Smith (badminton)

-Fiona Smith (born Fiona Elliott, 13 November 1963) is a former English female badminton player.
+Fiona Smith (born Fiona Elliott, 13 November 1963) is an English former badminton player.

 Badminton career

 Smith is six times English National singles champion and a mixed doubles champion.

 She represented England and won four medals.
 A gold medal in the team event, a silver medal singles and mixed doubles and a bronze medal in the women's doubles, at the 1986 Commonwealth Games in Edinburgh, Scotland.

 Four years later she won three further medals (all gold) playing under her married name of Fiona Smith.
 The gold medals came in the singles, doubles and team event.

 In addition to her National and Commonwealth Games successes she was a silver medalist at the 1990 European Championships in Moscow and has over 75 caps for England.